-Society has faced the issue of whether to impose liability for serving alcohol for far longer than we have been driving automobiles.
+Society has faced the issue of whether to establish bartender liability for serving alcohol for far longer than we have been driving automobiles.
 Early English laws, brought to the American colonies, originally provided that only the person consuming alcohol should be held liable for injuries caused by intoxication.
-However, over time the laws of many states have evolved to create liability for those serving the alcohol when they have acted wrongfully.
-In fact, more than half of U.S. states, including Oregon, have passed laws setting out circumstances in which an establishment that provides alcohol to a person can be held liable for the acts of the intoxicated person.
+However, over time, the laws of many states have evolved to create liability for those serving alcohol when they have acted wrongfully.
+Below, we’ll discuss bartender liability laws in Oregon for serving alcohol to an intoxicated person.

+More than half of U.S. states, including Oregon, have passed laws setting out circumstances in which an establishment that provides alcohol to a person can be held liable for the acts of the intoxicated person.
 These laws are often referred to as “Dram Shop” laws, a reference to establishments from the past that served liquor by the “dram,” an old-time liquid measurement consisting of one-eighth of an ounce.
-Below, we’ll discuss the potential liability in Oregon for serving alcohol to an intoxicated person.

 To recover, a plaintiff must prove the following, by clear and convincing evidence (which requires a higher degree of proof than the preponderance of the evidence standard normally used in civil cases):

-- that the plaintiff did not substantially contribute to the intoxication by:
+- That the plaintiff did not substantially contribute to the intoxication by:

 - furnishing alcohol to the person;

-For example, assume that Mike and Sue visit a local pub to celebrate Mike’s promotion.
-During the course of the evening Mike orders several beers and becomes visibly intoxicated.
-Thereafter, Sue “treats” Mike to five shots of liquor, served to Mike by the bartender, to further celebrate his achievement.
-At the end of the celebration, Sue accepts Mike’s offer to drive her to her car.
+For example, assume that Mike and Sally visit a local pub to celebrate Mike’s promotion.
+During the course of the evening, Mike orders several beers and becomes visibly intoxicated.
+Thereafter, Sally “treats” Mike to five shots of liquor, served to Mike by the bartender, to further celebrate his achievement.
+At the end of the celebration, Sally accepts Mike’s offer to drive her to her car.

 Special Notice and Time Limitations

 To pursue a claim against an establishment for serving alcohol to an intoxicated person, special notice must be provided to the establishment.
-Oregon Revised Statutes Section 471.565 sets forth acceptable forms of notice, and the time limits for providing such notice for different types of lawsuits.
+Oregon Revised Statutes Section 471.565 sets forth acceptable forms of notice and the time limits for providing such notice for different types of lawsuits.
 The notice period can run in as few as 180 days.

 Consult with a Lawyer